On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: A general theorem on -torsion freeness

 It is proved in \cite{AB} that for any $i\in\N$, $\Ext^i_R(D(M),R)$ depends only on $M$ and not on the particular presentation $P_1\rightarrow P_0\rightarrow M\rightarrow \0$, where $P_0$ and $P_1$ are projective $R$-modules.

 \begin{rem} Recall that an $R-$module $M$ is \textit{torsionless} if $f$ is injective and that $M$ is \textit{reflexive} if $f$ is an isomorphism.
-Let $Q$ be the total ring of fractions of $R$.
-Then $M$ is called {\it torsion free} if the natural map $\theta:M\rightarrow M_{(Q)}$ is injective, where $M_{(Q)}:=M\otimes_R Q$.
+Let $Q$ be the total quotient ring of $R$.
+Then $M$ is called {\it torsion free} if the natural map $\theta:M\rightarrow M_{Q}$ is injective, where $M_Q:=M\otimes_R Q$.
 It is known that $\ker(\theta)\subset\ker(f)$.
 Thus, the concept of torsionless implies the concept of torsion free.
-If $Q$ is semisimple then both concepts are actually equivalent (see \cite[Appendix]{L}). \end{rem}
+If $R$ is Gorenstein and has no embedded primes then the concepts are equivalent (see \cite[Theorem (A.1)]{Va}). \end{rem}

 In view of (\ref{fund seq}), torsionless and reflexiveness are respectively equivalent to $\Ext^1_R(D(M),R)=\0$ and $\Ext^1_R(D(M),R)=\Ext^2_R(D(M),R)=\0$.
 This leads us to the following general notion of $k$-torsion freeness.